 HIV pre-exposure prophylaxis

 Pre-exposure prophylaxis (PrEP) is the use of antiretroviral medications to prevent human immunodeficiency virus (HIV) transmission.
-Clinical trials from around the world have demonstrated the safety and efficacy of PrEP at reducing HIV transmission among people at medium to high risk of acquiring HIV.
+Clinical trials from around the world have demonstrated that PrEP is safe and highly effective at preventing HIV transmission when taken as prescribed.

 Patient information sheet

 For more information about accessing PrEP in South Australia, see Adelaide Sexual Health Centre’s HIV PrEP patient information sheet (PDF 110KB).